YannickAlex07/imghash-rs/README.md

 let hash = hasher.hash_from_path(path);
 ```

-Hasher instances also allow you to create hashes for already loaded images:
+`Hasher`-instances also allow you to create hashes for already loaded images:

 ```rust
 let img = ImageReader::open(...);